cocos/cocos-docs/en/shader/surface-shader/surface-function.md

 ## 1. Principle

 The custom functions provided by Surface Shader have a default version internally and are called at the right time.
-You can refer to [Surface Shader Execution Flow 执行流程](./shader-code-flow.md).
+You can refer to [Surface Shader Execution Flow](./shader-code-flow.md).

 These functions are usually named in the way of `Surfaces+Shader+ShaderTypeName+Modify+Attribute`, such as.
 - SurfacesVertexModifyLocalPos